Centerfire ammunition: Boxer primer

-Boxer primers are similar to Berdan primers with one major difference: the location of the anvil.
-In a Boxer primer, the anvil is a separate stirrup piece that sits inverted in the primer cup providing sufficient resistance to the impact of the firing pin as it indents the cup and crushes the pressure-sensitive ignition compound.
+Boxer primers are similar to Berdan primers with one major difference, the location of the anvil.
+In a Boxer primer, the anvil is a separate stirrup piece that sits inverted in the primer cup and provides sufficient resistance to the impact of the firing pin as it indents the cup and crushes the pressure-sensitive ignition compound.
 The primer pocket in the case head has a single flash-hole in its center.
-This positioning makes little or no difference to the performance of the round, but it makes fired primers vastly easier to remove for re-loading, as a single, centered rod pushed through the flash hole from the open end of the case will eject the two-piece primer from the primer cup.
+This positioning makes little or no difference to the performance of the cartridge, but it makes fired primers vastly easier to remove for reloading, as a single, centered rod pushed through the flash hole from the open end of the case will eject the two-piece primer from the primer cup.
 A new primer, anvil included, is then pressed into the case using a reloading press or hand-tool.
 Boxer priming is universal for US-manufactured civilian factory ammunition.

-Boxer-primed ammunition is slightly more complex to manufacture, since the primer is in two parts in addition to the pressure-sensitive compound, but automated machinery producing primers by the hundreds of millions has eliminated that as a practical problem.
-And while the primer is one step more complex to make, the cartridge case is simpler to make, use, and reload.
+Boxer-primed ammunition is slightly more complex to manufacture, since the primer is in two parts in addition to the pressure-sensitive compound, but automated machinery producing the more complex primers by the hundreds of millions has eliminated that as a practical problem.
+And while the primer has one additional step needed during the manufacturing process, the cartridge case is simpler to make, use, and reload.

 Early primers were manufactured with various dimensions and performance.
 Some standardization has occurred where economies of scale benefit ammunition manufacturers.
 Boxer primers for the United States market come in different sizes, based on the application.
 The types/sizes of primers are: